Update: Now this post includes 5 more books for teaching story sequencing and retelling, for a total of 15.

 10. Ox-Cart Man

-Finally, we finish off our story sequencing list with Ox-Cart Man, a Caldecott Medal Winner, by Donald Hall.
+Next, we continue our story sequencing list with Ox-Cart Man, a Caldecott Medal Winner, by Donald Hall.
 Kids will love keeping track of everything the farmer’s family packs in their cart, while also grasping new vocabulary like “shearing” and “wool.”

 I love using this book to teach about seasons and farming too.